hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 ### Timecop Integration

-You can use the Timecop gem to control the flow of time within your specs.
+You can use the [`timecop` gem](https://github.com/travisjeffery/timecop) to control the flow of time within your specs.
 Hyperspec will coordinate things with the client so the time on the client is kept in sync with the time on the server.
 So for example if you use Timecop to advance time 1 day on the server, time on the browser will also advance by one day.

 See the [Client Initialization Options](#client-initialization-options) section for how to control the client time zone, and clock resolution.